keygate-io/multisignature/.github/ISSUE_TEMPLATE/standard-task-template.md

 ---
-name: Bug template
+name: Standard task template
-about: Bug that has been observed.
+about: Feature or task that needs to be completed.
-title: "[BUG]"
+title: "[TASK]"
-labels: bug
+labels: enhancement
 assignees: ''

 ---

 ## Goal
-[1-2 sentences describing what needs to be fixed]
+[1-2 sentences describing what needs to be accomplished]

-## Steps to Reproduce
+## Acceptance Criteria
 - [ ] Key requirement 1
 - [ ] Key requirement 2
 - [ ] Key requirement 3

-## Notes
-- Any relevant technical details
-- Links to related docs/issues